Bachelor of Science (BS) Degree in Software Development

 - Teamwork, organizational communication and project management which can position you for leadership positions

-- History and current trends in software development and the overarching field of technology
+- Current trends in software design and software development in the overarching field of technology

-GCU’s Bachelor of Science in Software Development program includes the unique Christian perspective and focus on the technology industry.
+GCU’s Bachelor of Science in Software Development degree program integrates a Christian worldview in your study of the technology industry.
 Learn to practice software development ethically and morally, from a biblical perspective.
 Classes offer the opportunity to explore technology and software development through a Christian lens, leading to the development of a well-rounded skillset.

 General Education Requirements